 … and we drown.

 How does the economy during the years in which Eliot came to intellectual maturity relate to our own?
 Looking at Eliot’s poem and its adaptation into the film, my argument is that the shared social dynamic and its attendant atmosphere of horror is indeed a matter of historical circumstances and more specifically that it has much to do with the hegemony of finance over capitalism in general.
 One of the principal means by which capitalism displaces crises wrought by the moving contradiction is through finance, which consists of an attempt to extract profits solely from the field of exchange as opposed to production.
-When declining returns in surplus value cause a fall in profits it is finance that temporarily restores profitability.
-‘In the world of financial capitalism, accumulation no longer passes through the production of goods, but goes straight to its monetary goal, extracting value from the pure circulation of money, from the virtualization of life and intelligence.’
-In the book from which that definition is taken, Berardi gestures at the apparent incompatibility of finance and poetry.
+When declining returns in surplus value cause a fall in profits, it is finance that temporarily restores profitability.
+‘The credit system then comes to the rescue,’ writes David Harvey, describing how finance ‘has the potential to resolve all of the imbalances to which capitalism is prone, to resolve the contradictions earlier identified.’
+But that restoration, the apparent resolution of a crisis, decouples profit from production.
+As Franco Berardi explains: ‘In the world of financial capitalism, accumulation no longer passes through the production of goods, but goes straight to its monetary goal, extracting value from the pure circulation of money, from the virtualization of life and intelligence.’
+In the book from which that definition of finance is taken, Berardi gestures at the apparent incompatibility between poetry and this unique mode of accumulation.
 ‘Investors, stockholders, and bankers are usually too busy, so they don’t waste their time with poetry.
-Poets,’ by contrast, ‘are too poor to invest money in the stock market.’ exception to this rule of mutual exclusivityEliot poet who ‘was employed at the Lloyds Bank while writing The Waste Land.’
-Here I want to argue that before working for Lloyds, where Eliot intended to learn this ‘extraordinary science of banking,’ the poetry was already intuiting the machinations of the economy, and that this is what we encounter in ‘Prufrock.’
+Poets,’ by contrast, ‘are too poor to invest money in the stock market.’
+While the suggestion here is only playful – and neglects the likes of Katy Lederer, the ‘Hedge Fund Poet’ – what remains of serious interest to us is Berardi’s exception to this rule of mutual exclusivity: Eliot, the poet who ‘was employed at the Lloyds Bank while writing The Waste Land.’
+Here I want to argue that before working for Lloyds, where Eliot intended to learn this ‘extraordinary science of banking,’ the poetry was already intuiting the machinations of the economy, and that this intuition is what we encounter in horrors of ‘Prufrock.’
+Before that, however, we will need to remind ourselves of some economic history.

 The period of Eliot’s early modernism was the overlap between two long centuries, the nineteenth and the twentieth, in which the British Empire was about to give way to its American successor.
 Internally, the economic restructurings repeated what took place under radically different circumstances in Florence during the ‘very first financial expansion of the European world-economy,’ when ‘the massive relocation of surplus capital from industry to finance resulted in unprecedented prosperity for the bourgeoisie, partly at the expense of the working class.’
-In this view, taken from Giovani Arrighi’s world-systemic history of capitalism, finance is the means by which economic superpowers temporarily displace crises, by abandoning manufacture to the less powerful states and seeking new profits in exchange and credit.
+In this view, taken from Giovani Arrighi’s world-systemic history of capitalism, finance is the means by which economic superpowers temporarily displace crises, by abandoning manufacture to the less powerful states and by seeking new profits in exchange and credit.
 And this, Arrighi argues, is precisely what was taking place in the first decades of the twentieth century, when Eliot was writing: